-[Commander] Talius was currently riding with his unit to join the main host of the imperial army near the front-lines at the Krashi Plains to the north.
+[Commander] Talius was currently riding with his unit to join the main host of the Imperial Army near the front line at the Krashi Plains to the north.

 He was still brooding about the civilians they’d had to kill along the way.
-He knew there was no other choice, their tribal nature would have eventually caused them to rebel if The Empire decided to enslave them without specialised slavers around to take care of their training, but he still couldn’t stomach the act so easily.
+He knew there had been no other choice.
+Their tribal nature would have eventually caused them to rebel if the Empire decided to enslave them without specialised slavers around to take care of their training, but he still couldn’t stomach the act so easily.

-She looked shocked by his response.
-Her eyes widened in disbelief.
+She looked shocked by his response, and her eyes widened in disbelief.

 “How long before we arrive?”
-She asked after a bout of silence.
+Aylin asked after a bout of silence.

-<WARNING: MULTIPLE UNKOWN TEMPORAL AND SPATIAL SHIFTS DETECTED!
+<WARNING: MULTIPLE UNKNOWN TEMPORAL AND SPATIAL SHIFTS DETECTED!
 HOST STATUS IS UNDETERMINED!
-MINOR INJURIES TO HOST’S BODY DETECTED!
+MINOR INJURIES TO THE HOST’S BODY WERE DETECTED!
 RADIATION DETECTED!
 UNKNOWN SUBATOMIC PARTICLES DETECTED!
 UNKNOWN DATA INTERFACE DETECTED!>

 He tried to focus.

-Two massive armies stood at opposing ends in orderly lines and were at a stand-off.
-It looked like they were preparing to battle just when he appeared… out of nowhere?
+Two massive armies stood at opposite ends of the field in orderly lines and were at a stand-off.
+It looked like they were preparing to battle just when he appeared out of... nowhere?